 To initiate the Joint Venture, PBI registered title interest in certain claims comprising its 100% interest in the Black Horse Mine / Chesco Property.
 In return, the Company paid US\$30,000 (CDN\$30,977).
 The total payment of US\$50,000 (CDN\$51,629) made by the Company constituted the Company's purchase of a 50% interest in the Black Horse Mine / Chesco Property.
-A further contribution of US\$50,000 to the Joint Venture is required by the Company on or before 30 days from the signing date of the Joint Venture Agreement, which to September 30, 2014 and June 30, 2015 has not been signed.
+A further contribution of US\$50,000 to the Joint Venture is required by the Company on or before 30 days from the signing date of the Joint Venture Agreement.